tpalucki/price-tracker/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'io.github.tpalucki.price-tracker' is invalid and this project uses 'io.github.tpalucki.price_tracker' instead.
+* The original package name 'io.github.tpalucki.price-tracker' is invalid and this project uses 'io.github.tpalucki.pricetracker' instead.

 # Getting Started